microsoft/Mobius/README.md

 ## License

 SparkCLR is licensed under the MIT license.
-See LICENSE file in the project root for full license information.
+See [LICENSE](LICENSE) file for full license information.

+## Contribution

+We welcome contributions.
+To contribute, follow the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).